 But what is the nature of this world?
 Of the many approaches to finding answers to this question, two are relevant to the way my thoughts were leading me:

 - That our world is characterised by a seemingly unlimited examples of “symbiosis”, the phenomenon of two or more living organisms depending directly on each other for existence – whether they be the most primitive eukaryotes that have inhibited our planet for some two billion years, or more recently evolved plants or animals.
 Indeed the evidence is clear that it is deeply ingrained in every context where life is found .
-Clearly, the fact that species provide reciprocal services for each other is a fundamental attribute of the living world as we know it.
+There can be no doubt that the fact that species provide reciprocal services for each other is a fundamental attribute of the living world as we know it.

 - That our world relies on what, at first sight at least, seems to be an extremely wasteful way of ensuring the continuation of the species, but which, when looked at from a wider perspective, turns out to be necessary to it.
 One way of describing this key to the survival of our species is “genetically programmed generosity”.